 - Letter of recommendation by three people.
 These three people should not be immediate spouses.

 - Any other document that the agency or court requires.

-Thus, the upbringing of a child is the responsibility of the nation.
-Even if a child gets abandoned, neglected or surrendered, he has the right to live his life with dignity.
-Thus every child is given the right to adoption.
-The legislation provides the process for how to adopt a child in India and CARA that deals with adoption in India.
+The upbringing of a child is the collective responsibility of the nation.
+Even if a child is abandoned, neglected, or surrendered, the child has the right to live his life with dignity.
+Thus, every child is given the right to adoption.
+Legislation provides the process for adopting a child in India, and CARA deals with adoption in India.

 Adoption is a process by which the adopted child becomes the lawful child of the adoptive parents.
 The adoptive child has all the rights, responsibilities, and privileges of a biological child.